Optimal Pricing with a Single Point: Optimal pricing with uncertainty on the probability of sale

 \textbf{Sensitivity Analysis.} We next illustrate the impact of uncertainty on the maximin performance.
 While the framework above applies to any interval, to anchor ideas we focus on the following experiment to parametrize the interval with a more ``physical" quantity.
 Consider a setting in which the seller has access to $N$ buy/no-buy decisions of customers at the fixed price $\pin$.
 The seller can then use this data to estimate the conversion rate $\bF(p)$ through the following estimator

 We will fix an uncertainty interval through

 inspired by a 95\% confidence interval.
-In \Cref{fig:I}, we present the maximin ratio as a function of the mid-point $\hat{q}$ and $N$ for various values of $N \in [100, 500, 1000, \infty]$, for both mhr and regular distributions.
+In \Cref{fig:I}, we present the maximin ratio as a function of the mid-point $\hat{q}$ and $N$ for various values of $N \mbox{ in }[100, 500, 1000, \infty]$, for both mhr and regular distributions.

 The figure quantifies the impact of uncertainty in the probability of sale on performance degradation.
 The case $N=\infty$ corresponds the case of known probability of sale.
-We observe the seller can still achieve high levels of performance despite the uncertainty in the conversion rate.
+We observe the seller can still leverage the noisy information to achieve high levels of performance despite the uncertainty in the conversion rate.